seperman/deepdiff/deepdiff/diff_doc.rst

     The new view is called the tree view which allows you to traverse through the tree of changed items.

+exclude_types: list, default = None
+    List of object types to exclude from the report.

 ignore_string_type_changes: Boolean, default = False
     Whether to ignore string type changes or not.
 For example b"Hello" vs. "Hello" are considered the same if ignore_string_type_changes is set to True.

 ignore_numeric_type_changes: Boolean, default = False
     Whether to ignore numeric type changes or not.
 For example 10 vs. 10.0 are considered the same if ignore_numeric_type_changes is set to True.

-ignore_type_in_groups: Tuple or List of Tuples, default=None ignores types when t1 and t2 are both within the same type group.
+ignore_type_in_groups: Tuple or List of Tuples, default = None
+    ignores types when t1 and t2 are both within the same type group.

 **Returns**